tata88k/sqlite-generator-android/README.md

  * Dev IDE: IntelliJ_v15.0.2

 # Features
-* Generate read/write java codes from an existing database file
+* Generate map objects(tables and data views) from an existing sqlite file
-* Support tables and data views
+* Generate API to read/write sqlite (insert,update,delete,query and so on)
-* Base on SQLiteOpenHelper and 100% support any SQL statement
+* API based on SQLiteOpenHelper and 100% support any SQL statement
-* Generated codes are light,simple,expandable and pluggable
+* API is super light , expandable and pluggable
 * Code quantity is less 40% than GreedDao

 # Usage